lee2sman/nosebook/_posts/2020-09-13-xzone-virtual-autonomous-zone.md

 ### D.I.Y. and Do-It-Together Spaces

 Xzone is a prototype of an online DIY space.
 Visually, the aesthetics are simple.
 When you visit the website, a prompt asks you for a nickname, to choose an avatar, and then you pop into a 2d room.
 You can see other people in the space.
 You can walk around.
 And you can talk.
 When you chat, everyone hears a chat sound, and sees the text appear on the screen in a bubble above the character that speaks.
-As you continue to chat, your text bubbles up above you, similar to how we are using to text *scrolling up*, and then fades away after a number of seconds.
+As you continue to chat, your text bubbles up above you, similar to how we are used to texting with past messages appearing and *scrolling up and away*, and here fading away after a number of seconds.
 You can also walk over to other rooms as there are doorways/portals to other rooms.
+Some of these characteristics of the virtual space are constraints of the code, a (permitted! encouraged!) derivative of Likelike, which I'll detail further.

 ![Xzone prototype]({{"images/xzone/xzone.png" | absolute_url}})